davidbetz/nalarium/README.md

 You do stuff enough you'll want to stop repeating yourself.
 You'll want to be DRY.
 This is my desert.

 I add my regularly and common stuff to Nalarium.
-It's my server-side crutch as much as [understore.js](http://underscorejs.org/) is my JavaScript crutch.
+It's my .NET crutch as much as [understore.js](http://underscorejs.org/) is my crutch in the browser

 ### Nuget